jonathaneunice/ansiwrap/README.rst

 ``ansiwrap`` wraps text, like the standard ``textwrap`` module.
 But it also correctly wraps text that contains ANSI control sequences that colorize or style text.

-Where ``textwrap`` is fooled by the raw string length of those control codes, ``ansiwrap`` is not; it understands those codes affect color and display style, but have no logical length.
+Where ``textwrap`` is fooled by the raw string length of those control codes, ``ansiwrap`` is not; it understands that however much those codes affect color and display style, but have no logical length.

 The API mirrors the ``wrap`` and ``fill`` functions of ``textwrap``.